bkhanal4351/sudoku-solver/README.md

  -----------
  ...

- To play the game, tun sudoku.py
+ To play the game, run sudoku.py